AugusteLef/CIL-Project-Text-Classification/README.md

 ## File Structure
-Some scripts may assume the following file-structure:
+Some scripts may assume the following file-structure (you might have to create missing directories):
 - Data : Directory containing all training-, test- and preprocessed data
-- Models : Directory containing all fine-tuned models that we use for prediction.
 - Predictions : Directory containing all predictions for test-set.
 - Preprocessing_Data : Directory containing wordlists and other data used for preprocessing.
 - LectureBaselines : Directory containing implementations of the baselines from the exercises.
-A separate ReadMe can be found here.
+A separate ReadMe can be found here with instructions on how to reproduce the baselines.
+- Output_pp : Directory for all output (logging) files related to preprocessing
+- Output_predicting : Directory for all output (logging) files related to inference on the test-set.
+- Output_huggingface : Directory for all output (logging) files related to training the huggingface models.
+- Output_ensembles : Directory for all output (logging) files related to training the ensembles.

-The following scripts should be contained in the main project folder:
+The following python scripts should be contained in the main project folder:
 - preprocessing.py : Used for preprocessing data-sets with different preprocessing methods.
 - training_*.py : Training scripts for huggingface models and our ensemble models.
 - inference_*.py : Scripts used to create predictions for the test set.
 - utils_*.py : Contains some useful code-snippets used in the above scripts.

+All our experiments can be reproduced by running the following files with 'source' on the Leonhard cluster (more details under 'Workflow' below):
+- preprocess_all : Schedules all preprocessing jobs needed in this project.
+These jobs roughly take up to 1h to finish.
+- train_huggingface : Schedules all jobs for training huggingface models.
+These jobs roughly take 24h to finish.
+- train_ensembles : Schedules all jobs for training ensembles.
+These jobs roughly take 24h to finish.
+- predict_all : Schedules all jobs for making predictions on the test-set.
+These jobs don't take more than a few minutes to finish.

 ## Dataset